lambrospetrou/oxford-msc/plain-text/ch-cost-ftree.md

 }
 ```

-The above algorithm's runtime could be improved but it is orthogonal to the project and only used during the off-line pre-processing of the database instance to generate the averages, thus it is not a big of a concern not being optimal.
+The above algorithm's runtime could be improved but it is orthogonal to the project and only used during the off-line pre-processing of the database instance to generate the averages, thus its suboptimality is not a serious concern.

 The real need was to provide a fast cost function that during runtime could determine the size of the factorization given an arbitrary f-tree.